 - 4 units in English

-(Including 3 units of conferenced English; English I & II required)
+(Including 3 units of conferenced English, including English I & II)

 - units in Social Studies

 (Including 1⁄2 unit of American Government and 1 unit of U.S. History)

 - 3 units in Science

-- 3 units in Mathematics
+- 3 units in Math

 - 1 unit in Fine Arts

 - 1 unit in Practical Arts

 - 1 unit of Physical Education

-- 1⁄2 unit of Health
+- 1/2 unit of Health

-- 7 1⁄2 units of Electives
+- 7 1⁄2 units of additional coursework

-Note: Students must complete the Missouri Personal Finance requirement completed in Personal Finance or Economics.
+Note: Students must complete the Missouri Personal Finance requirement which is attainable in Personal Finance or AP Economics.